thep1geon/jazz/README.md

 The Jazz programming language which focuses on the idea of improvisation.
 The idea is to keep the language extensible and flexible to fit any problem

+Jazz only compiles to x86-64 assembly specifically for Linux systems, more targets are planned for the future

 ## General TODO

 [ ] - Compiled

 [ ] - Interface with C (aka use C libraries)

+[ ] - Add command line options

 [ ] - Static and Strongly typed